 - Cutting board and knife

-- Saucepan for cooking pasta and strainer
+- Saucepan and strainer for cooking pasta

 - Strain the broth: Place the large colander on the empty pot and pour the broth into it.
 Pick out the carrots, parsnip, celery root from colander, slice them more or less elegantly and place them back to the strained broth.
 Taste the soup and see if it needs more salt.